interlay/interbtc/crates/democracy/README.md

 account or an external origin) suggests that the system adopt.
 - **Referendum:** A proposal that is in the process of being voted on for either acceptance or rejection as a change to the system.
-- **Delegation:** The act of granting your voting power to the decisions of another account for up to a certain conviction.

 ### Adaptive Quorum Biasing